Anyonic membranes and Pontryagin statistics: Algorithm for verifying membrane statistics

 \subsection{Excitation operators}

 The low-energy excitations of a lattice theory are created by particular patch operators that commute with the stabilizers inside its support region and violate some of them at the boundary.
 The type of excitation is determined by the class of stabilizers that its patch operator violates.
-For the boundary topological phase of an SPT that we constructed above, there are two types of excitation, namely, the $X$-type excitation that violates $Z$-type stabilizers and the $Z$-type excitation that violates $X$-type stabilizers.
+For the boundary topological phase of an SPT that we constructed above, there are two types of excitation, namely, the hopping operators that violates $Z$-type stabilizers and the flux excitations that violates $X$-type stabilizers.

-It is easily seen that the $Z$-type excitation operators are just $Z(\alpha)$ with $\alpha\in C_{n-1}(N,G)$, which violates $X$-type stabilizers on $\partial \alpha$.
-Therefore, these $Z$-type excitations are boson excitations that have trivial statistics.
-On the other hand, the $X$-type excitations are more complicated and have non-trivial statistics.
+It is easily seen that the flux excitation operators are just $Z(\alpha)$ with $\alpha\in C_{n-1}(N,G)$, which violates $X$-type stabilizers on $\partial \alpha$.
+Therefore, these operators generate bosonic excitations that have trivial statistics.
+On the other hand, the hopping operators are more complicated and have non-trivial statistics.
 In the following, we describe a systematic way of constructing them.